 For the prospective retiree that can show proof of the required monthly income the QRP program offers approved residency and tax-free entry of the retiree’s household goods and motor vehicle.
 Other items that can be imported duty free include marine vessels and small aircraft.
-For the well-heeled retirees who may want to import high-value items to Belize, this is one angle that may be attractive as excessive import duties are a real fact of life in Belize.
+The saving grace of the QRP is that it is well-suited retirees and expats who may want to import high-value items to Belize – this is one angle that makes the QRP attractive as excessive import duties are a real fact of life in Belize.

 Individuals age 45 or more qualify for the the program.
 The QRP benefits the spouse and children under the age of 18 or older if attending university.
 If you are interested in the Belize Qualified Retired Person program you can get more information and apply through the Belize Qualified Retired Person Application Form (PDF file).
 See our Top Ten Reasons To Live Or Retire In Belize.
 Caveat: Time spent in Belize as a QRP does not count towards time you need to be in Belize to acquire Permanent Residency or Nationality.
 This is regarded as one of the singular defects of the QRP.